Ibadetegashi/Event-Management-System/README.md

 # LICENSE

 This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Ibadetegashi/Event-Management-System?tab=MIT-1-ov-file) file for details.